Identity Document for Criminal History Checks

-Minimum ID Needed for Police Check and Background Verification
+ID for Police Check

-Identity Document Requirements
+Police Check Identity Document Requirements

-2. One Primary document
+• One primary document

 Provide One Commencement of Identity Document